There has been so much chat on my social media feeds about last week’s mini heatwave.

 1. Heat your oven to 190C/375F/Gas 5.
 Beat the sugar and butter together, until light and fluffy, then stir in the flour to create a smooth paste.

-4. Cut your biscuit shapes from the dough and place onto a baking tray, then bake for 15-20 minutes in the pre-heated oven (or until the biscuits are a pale golden-brown colour).
+4. Cut your biscuit shapes from the dough and place them onto a baking tray, then bake for 15-20 minutes in the preheated oven (or until the biscuits are a pale golden-brown colour).

 7. Pop them on a wire rack to cool.

-8. Meanwhile, mix a couple of tea-spoons of icing sugar in a little water; and experiment until you get a consistency that you're happy with.
-I haven't put quantities because it really is that simple!
-Then wash each flower, then press the petals into the icing, soaking each one with the sugary liquid, then sprinkling caster sugar onto the top of each one to finish off.
+8. If you want to elevate this easy shortbread biscuit recipe to something really special, you can decorate them with edible flowers.
+Whilst the shortbread is cooling, mix a couple of teaspoons of icing sugar in a little water, and experiment until you get a consistency that you're happy with.
+Wash each flower, then press the petals into the icing, soaking each one with the sugary liquid, then sprinkling caster sugar onto the top of each one to finish off.

 Repeat the process until you've decorated all the shortbread biscuits with edible flowers, then leave to dry.